 Students should consider very carefully the consequences of any decision to withhold directory information.
 Should you decide to inform the College not to release directory information, any future requests for such information from persons or organizations outside Middlebury will be refused.
 Regardless of the effect upon the student, the College assumes no liability for honoring instructions that such information be withheld.

-Requests for non-disclosure must be submitted in writing to the Registrar’s Office, Forest Hall, where applicable forms are available.
+Requests for non-disclosure must be submitted in writing to the Registrar’s office where applicable forms are available.
 A new request form for non-disclosure must be filed at the beginning of each academic year.